SarthakMishra/codemap/.github/CONTRIBUTING.md

 ## Branching Strategy (Simplified Git Flow)

-We use a simplified Git Flow model to manage branches and releases.
+We use a simplified Git Flow model to manage branches and releases, with automated releases powered by Python Semantic Release.

 ```mermaid
 gitGraph